Rashydia/Wordle_game_part2/README.md

 The following **required** functionality is completed:

-- [ x] User can change the number of letters per row (the length of the goal word)
+- [X] User can change the number of letters per row (the length of the goal word)
-- [x ] User can change the numbers of rows on the board (how many guesses allowed)
+- [X] User can change the numbers of rows on the board (how many guesses allowed)
-- [x ] User can select a new themed set to pull the goal word from
+- [X] User can select a new themed set to pull the goal word from
-- [ x] User can select "alien wordle", causing the goal word to change after each guess
+- [X] User can select "alien wordle", causing the goal word to change after each guess

 The following **optional** features are implemented: